Aylward M. Blackman: Academic career

 Biga, Dendur, and Derr.
 He was unable to complete the survey after he suffered a major attack of Typhoid fever at Gerf Hussein, which affected his health for the rest of his life.
 Due to his research, Blackman was appointed the Oxford Nubian Research Fellow and assisted Griffith in his excavation of Farras.

 Blackman was the Laycock Fellow of Egyptology at Worcester College, Oxford, from 1912 to 1934.
 During this period he became closely associated with the Egypt Exploration Society and was a member of the Society's committee for many years.
 On behalf of the Society, he directed the excavation of Meir, (1912–1914, 1921, 1949–1950) and the excavation of Sesebi, Sudan, (1936–1937).

 From 1934 to 1948, he was the Brunner Professor of Egyptology at the University of Liverpool, and taught in the Liverpool Institute of Archaeology.
 His research during this period was affected by a serious accident in Germany in 1936 which left him hospitalised and a bombing raid in 1941 which destroyed his home and his work place.
 Despite the set backs, Blackman was able to introduced important changes to the teaching of Egyptology at Liverpool and lead the conversion of the Institute of Archaeology into a properly constituted school of the University.

-Blackman was also a special lecturer in Egyptology at the University of Manchester, (1936–1948), and the tutor of the Crown Prince of Ethiopia, (1937–1939).
+Blackman was also a special lecturer in Egyptology at the University of Manchester, (1936–1948), and the tutor of the Crown Prince of Ethiopia, Amha Selassie (1937–1939).

 After his retirement in 1948, Blackman returned to Meir for one final season and published his research on the site in 1953.
 He was elected a fellow of the British Academy in 1953.

 He died in 1956 in Abergele.